 Exhibition?
 What happened to the Competition?

-The last competition, which I judged, was in 2011 and the Air Force was the winner- by a hair.
+The last competition, which I judged, was in 2012 and the Air Force was the winner- by a hair.
 Why the change?
 Fairness.
 The Marine Corps and Army have had their separate drill teams in one platoon and the members of those platoons have had their specific job of perfecting the routine.
-The Air Force eventually created a flight that does the same thing.
-I’m not completely informed as to the Navy’s team, but they probably have a platoon that is only for drill.
-That leaves the Coast Guard.
-They will never be able to win- that is not a statement that should in any way be associated with the CG’s team being poor.
+The Air Force eventually created a flight that does the same thing but is not full-time.
+The Navy’s team practices at various times throughout the day and that leaves the Coast Guard.
+They will never be able to “win”- that is not a statement that should in any way be associated with the CG’s team being poor.
 It is not.
+They are successful and have a high level of excellence.
 I am thrilled to watch all of the team’s performances every year ad love to watch the Coast Guard’s team.

 Why won’t they win?
 They are the smallest honor guard and are unable to have honor guard members totally dedicated to the drill team.
-All of the Coast Guard honor guard members must master every element of the honor guard: Colors, Pall Bearers and Firing Party.
-They all can switch around as needed so most of their time is spent practicing all of their duty related tasks, drill team is extra.
+All of the Coast Guard honor guard members must master at least two elements of the honor guard: Colors, Pall Bearers, or Firing Party.
+Many have certification in all three.
+They all can switch around as needed so most of their time is spent practicing all of their duty-related tasks, drill team is extra.
 Those who are on the drill team put in extra hours- and do a great job, mind you- but the routine must be kept relatively simple.

-So, instead of handing the trophy back and forth between the Air Force and the Army, with the Marines getting in there every few years, we can go and watch and appreciate all of the performances since, in reality, they are winners just because they get up every morning, put on a perfect uniform, honor our country’s war dead and heads of state and then go off to practice drill.
+So, instead of handing the trophy back and forth between the Air Force and the Army, with the Marines, and possibly the Navy, getting in there every few years, we can go and watch and appreciate all of the performances since, in reality, they are winners just because they get up every morning, put on a perfect uniform, honor our country’s war dead and heads of state and then go off to practice drill.

 DrillMaster’s Score at Home Sheet